Troubleshoot Connection Issues¶

 Atlas sets limits for concurrent incoming connections to a

 database deployment.
 For clusters, this is based on the cluster tier.
 If

 you try to connect when you are at this limit, MongoDB displays an error stating

 connection refused because too many open connections.

 For a detailed comparision of cluster tiers and their maximum concurrent connections, see Connection Limits and Cluster Tier.

-- Close any open connections to your cluster not currently in use.
+- Close any open connections to your database deployment not currently in use.

 - Scale your cluster to a higher tier to support more concurrent connections.

 - To prevent this issue in the future, consider using the

 maxPoolSizeconnection string option to limit the number of connections in the connection pool.

 To learn how to fix this issue, see Fix Connection Issues.